jucosie/sRNA_covid19/README.md

 * Biopython, numpy, pandas, argparse, multiprocessing, itertools.
 ### R libraries
 * rgl, knitr, tidyverse, factoextra, ggfortify, DESeq2, ggsci, ggExtra, Biostrings, ggdist, scales, ggbreak.

+## Repository content
+Please refer to the specific scripts and their descriptions for detailed information on how to replicate the findings of the study.
+The additional files needed are provided in `Additional_data`.
+Database and genome versions used for classification can be found in the Material and Methods section.